mbrezu/Shovel/ClGettingStarted.md

           (setf *sent-bytecode* serialized-bytecode)
           (setf *sent-state* serialized-state))))

+Note: to execute the program transactionally, the server code would have to wrap the `shovel:run-vm` call into some kind of `with-transaction-...` construct.

 The server replied by updating the `*sent-*` variables.
 We need one more UDP on the client: